everyonelovespepsicola/Sovereign_Deploy/README.md

 Sovereign OS is a radically debloated, fully automated Windows 11 deployment ecosystem.
 It completely replaces the standard Windows Setup with a custom .NET 8 WinPE (Windows Preinstallation Environment) GUI, allowing for deep system-level tweaks, offline registry modifications, native unattended user creation, and hardcore debloating *before* the OS ever boots.

-> [!NOTE]
-> **Environment Lock Enabled**
-> The Sovereign Installer features an advanced context-aware execution lock.
-If you launch the GUI on your live main machine, the **Deployment** module (which wipes disks) is completely locked out.
-Conversely, if you boot from the WinPE ISO, the **Live Tweaker** module is disabled until Windows initializes.
-This makes the compiled `.exe` 100% safe to run natively on any host system.

 ---

 ## 📂 Workspace Structure